 Kitroplatia Beach is almost unique on the island as it offers the town center lying alongside it.
 It is where you will find holiday rental apartments as well as hotels and some of the earliest restaurants in the town.

 For a taste of the less touristy places on the island, Sitia is your town where to stay in Crete.
 The Venetians built it, though the Turks destroyed and then rebuilt it.
-Today it prides itself on its long and sandy beach that offers sun, sea, sand, and excellent swimming and windsurfing.
+Today it prides itself on its long and sandy beach that offers sun, sea, sand, and excellent swimming.

 While it may be less touristy, Sitia is still a highly lived in town.
 It offers the friendliest and most cheerful Cretans around.
 These people are proud of their town and maintain its cleanliness.
 They do not do this to bring in the few tourists here, but because they love Sitia.